Sabaudian/Binary_Image_Classification_project/README.md

 ```
 pip install -r requirements.txt
 ```
-- The **models folder** contains the saves of the hyperparameters tuning and k-fold cross-validation processes.
 - The file called "SMML_Project_Report" is the document describing the project

 ## Structure of the project